navjots35/Ansible_with_Vagrant/README.md

 ```

 `yum:` Module name.

 `-a:` Telling ansible that we're passing an argument.
-Yum package requires 2 things minimum.
+- Yum package requires 2 things minimum.
-- name and state
-`name:` what package you want to install
+`name:` what package you want to install.
 `state:` what version or state you want your package to be.

 That's it.
 Learn some more about from [Ansible Docs](https://docs.ansible.com/ansible/latest/index.html)